III A Man

 works, also restrictive regulations, irrationalities, profiteering, corruption, deception and violence.

-b6,7) Evaluation is objectively by merit, accountability, necessity, adequacy, performance, cost and
+b6,7) Evaluated are actions objectively by merit, accountability, necessity, adequacy, performance,

 4b7) Administrative organization